 Google Chrome - which controls two-thirds of global browsers market share - has followed the crowd and announced that it would phase out third-party cookies by the mid-2023.reviously, they promised to do it by the end of 2022.The change was delayed by a year.

-For now, Facebook is the most aggressive proponent of server-side tracking.
+Facebook is the company that's pushing hard for server-side tracking.
 Facebook has been in a battle with Apple over its ongoing restriction of cookie connectors.
 To deal with these restrictions, Facebook released Conversions API (CAPI or Facebook server-side tracking).
-This allows advertisers to connect users and customers without restrictions from browsers or devices, which Apple policy restricts.
-You send event data from your server to the Facebook server.
+That allows advertisers to connect users and customers without restrictions from browsers or devices, which Apple policy restricts.
+In other words, you can send event data from your server to the Facebook server.

 SS tracking is new, and realistically, it won’t altogether remove browser tracking in the next year.
 We will have the combination of browser and server tracking since not all platforms started developing their ss API.